frcepeda/LetsCrate/README.md

 TO DO
 =====

-* Use a configuration file to avoid typing the login credentials each time the command is run.
+* Make this a Ruby Gem.

 Bugs
 ====